 Let us Understand Long Unwinding Meaning With An Example

-Imagine there’s a trader named Ravi.
+Let us say there is a trader named Ravi.

 A few months ago, Ravi bought 100 shares of XYZ Ltd. because he believed the company was doing well and its stock price would go up.